FisaGamer/docs/docs/server-link.md

 AzLink is a site-to-server link plugin specially designed for and by Azuriom. to allow you to link your server to your site simply, quickly and securely.

 AzLink currently supports Bukkit, BungeeCord, Sponge and Velocity in the same plugin.
 A legacy version is available for Bukkit 1.7.10.

 ### Installation

 1. Download AzLink from [our site](https://azuriom.com/azlink)

-2. Install it on your server in the `plugin/` folder and restart your server.
+2. Install it on the server in the `plugins/` folder (or `mods/` with Sponge) and restart the server.

 3. Go to your site and add a new server with the link type "AzLink", follow the link steps and fill in the requested information.